ab4d/Ab4d.SharpEngine.Samples.Web/README.md

     - TextureLoader, TextureFactory - planned for beta2
     - VectorFontFactory, TrueTypeFontLoader - planned for v1.0

+Other not implemented features:
+- Transparency sorting (planned to beta2)
+- Super-sampling (planned for later)

+ ### Tips and tricks

+ - When you publish the Blazor app to a subfolder on your web site, change the base href value in the wwwroot/index.html from "/" (used when the Blazor app is in the root folder) to your actual folder, for example to "https://www.ab4d.com/sharp-engine-browser-demo/".

 ### Troubleshooting

 In case of problems, please check the Console in the browser's DevTools (F12).
 Usually, error messages are displayed there.